SeisComP/seiscomp/doc/base/glossary.rst

       the continental and the oceanic plate) or by slip on faults within the downgoing plate as a result of bending and extension as the plate is pulled into the mantle.
       Slip may also initiate between adjacent segments of downgoing plates.
-Wadati-Benioff zones are usually well developed along the trenches of the Circum-Pacific belt, dipping towards the continents.
+Wadati-Benioff zones are usually well-developed along the trenches of the Circum-Pacific belt, dipping towards the continents.

+   wave number
+      Number of cycles of a repeating signal per unit length, typically per meter of kilometer.

    P wave
       P (primary) waves are compressional waves involving volumetric variations in the